-The switch includes a display panel for key system and port indications that simplify installation and network troubleshooting.
-The LEDs, which are located on the front panel for easy viewing, are shown below and described in the following tables.
+The SMC8126L2 includes a display panel for key system and port indications that simplify installation and network troubleshooting.
+The LEDs, which are located on the front panel, are shown below and described in the following tables.

-Figure 1-3 Port and System LEDs
+Figure 1-3 Port LEDs